-The City of Palm Desert implemented its Mobile Home Rent Control Program in 1986 under Ordinance 456.
-The intent of the program is to assist in minimizing the impact of high rent rates for low to moderate-income families and seniors living within mobile home parks on a month-to-month basis.
+The City of Palm Desert implemented its Mobile Home Rent Control Program in 1986 and updated it in 2016 under Ordinance No. 1305A.
+The intent of the program is to help minimize the impact of high monthly rents for low to moderate-income families and seniors living in mobile home parks.

 The City's Rent Review Commission consists of three members and two alternates who meet on an as-needed basis to receive and review petitions submitted for consideration of a Hardship or Capital Improvement rent increase and other issues related to rent control.
 Prior to a Commission meeting, a Notice of Hearing is mailed to both park owners and the park HOA, as well as legal representatives on any issue to be considered by the Commission relating to the program and/or increases.
 The City currently has four mobile home parks under the rent control program: Silver Spur Mobile Manor, Palm Desert Mobile Estates, Indian Springs Mobile Home Park, and Sun Crest Country Club.